zinikiGareth/blueberries/concepts/index.md

 manipulated.

-When in doubt about the availability and suitability of individual BlueberryBrands, a Blueberry may choose to request a piece of data as a specific Envelope type and render it with a suitable template.
+When in doubt about the availability and suitability of individual BlueberryVarieties, a Blueberry may choose to request a piece of data as a specific Envelope type and render it with a suitable template.

 There is no guarantee that any given data object will conform to a